Hofls/useful-info/cookbooks/human-computer/graphic-design/graphic-design.md

     * Highlight using existing color scheme
 * If left with big chunks of nothing - think about filling them with shapes
 * Simplify - remove small and unnecessary details
+* Test - show different designs to target audience, see how they react

 ##### Links
 * Shows two designs, [pick good one](https://cantunsee.space/)